casper-network/docs-archive/dapp-dev-guide/transfer-workflow.rst

 RPC requests are sent to a node's RPC endpoint ``http://<peer-ip-address>:7777/rpc``, including transfers which are a special type of deploy.

-The following command demonstrates how to transfer from a source account to a target account using the Rust client, by sending a request to the selected node's RPC endpoint.
+The following command demonstrates how to transfer from a source account to a target account using the Rust client by sending a request to the selected node's RPC endpoint.

 ::